Chapstick53/Dungeon-master-game/README.md

 # Dungeon-master-game

-Mystic Survival Realms is a 2D action-adventure game built using Python and Pygame.
+Dungeon-master-games is a 2D action-adventure game built using Python and Pygame.
 The game features interactive entities, engaging gameplay mechanics, and dynamic exploration.

 ## Features